BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

   Additionally, plugins for validation or manipulations can be added.

 Configuration files are NOT added automatically (mounted) into the Elektra key space.
 This has to be done once per configuration file.
-Therefore we can use the resource type `kdbmount`.
+Therefore, we can use the resource type `kdbmount`.
 Once a configuration file is mounted, we can manipulate its setting with the `kdbkey` resource.